BaderLab/netDx-manual/docs/Create_PSN.md

 <a id="binary_nets"></a>
 ## Range-based data (genetic mutations)
-Creating patient data from genomic events such as genetic mutations or DNA copy number polymorphisms, requires a different design for
+Creating patient data from genomic events such as genetic mutations or DNA copy number polymorphisms, requires a different design for creating PSN.

+*This section coming soon - 170927*

 <a id="howto_emap"></a>